qml.QSVT¶

 Number of trainable parameters that the operator depends on.

-Number of wires that the operator acts on.
+Number of wires the operator acts on.

 Returns the frequencies for each operator parameter with respect to an expectation value of the form \(\langle \psi | U(\mathbf{p})^\dagger \hat{O} U(\mathbf{p})|\psi\rangle\).